-The following instruments will be available in semester 19B:
+The following instruments will be available in semester 20A:

 - IO:O IO:O is the primary imaging CCD camera available this semester.
 IO:O has a field-of-view of 10 arcmin, Sloan u'g'r'i'z' filters, Bessell B and V filters, a rest wavelength Hα filter and four red-shifted Hα filters. - SPRAT SPRAT provides high-throughput, low-resolution (R=350), long-slit optical spectroscopy at the LT.
 The slit width is ~1.5 arcsec.
 A single spectrum spanning roughly 400-800 nm is obtained, optimized for improved sensitivity in either the red and blue portion of the spectrum by tilting the grism assembly. - FRODOSpec FRODOSpec is an integral-field optical spectrograph providing observations from 380 to 1000 nm in either low (~2400) or high (~5400) resolution mode.
 The IFU provides a 12x12 lenslet array over a total field-ofview of ~10 arcsec. - RINGO3 RINGO3 provides imaging polarimetry over a ~4 arcmin diameter circular field-of-view simultaneously in three optical wavebands (350-640 nm, 650-760 nm, 770-1000 nm).
 Polarization accuracies of ~1% are typically obtained with this instrument. - RISE RISE is a fast-readout frame-transfer CCD optical imager and provides a cycle time of less than 1 second.
 Since 26th July 2017 RISE uses a fixed 720nm longpass filter, which approximates 'I+Z' in wavelength coverage.
 This replaces the 'V+R' filter used previously.
 RISE uses re-imaging optics giving a 7x7 arcmin field-of-view. - IO:I IO:I uses a 2048x2048 pixel Hawaii 2RG detector with a 1.7 micron cutoff.
-Field of view is 6x6 arcmin at pixel scale of 0.18 arcsec, with a fixed Hband filter.
+Field of view is 6x6 arcmin at pixel scale of 0.18 arcsec, with a fixed Hband filter. - MOPTOP MOPTOP is the fourth-generation fast polarimeter for the LT and is currently undergoing commissioning.
+We anticipate that it will be available for robotic operations at some point within the 2020A semester.
+Proposers wishing to take polarimetric observations with the LT should apply for RINGO3, and we will discuss the potential use of MOPTOP once the instrument is available and we have performance information to share.

-For further information on any LT instrumentation please refer to the LT website (http://telescope.livjm.ac.uk/Tellnst/Inst/) or contact the LT support team (http://telescope.livjm.ac.uk/ well before submitting an observing proposal.
+For further information on any LT instrumentation please refer to the LT website (http://telescope.livjm.ac.uk/Tellnst/Inst/) or contact the LT support team (ltphase1@limu.ac.uk) well before submitting an observing proposal.